Writing a HTTP Server in Zig

 The source is available on Github .

-To start the morning!
+To start the app first starts up.

 I’m not super confident that any of the following code is “good Zig” but here it is anyways.